umd-lib/umd-lib-aspace-theme/README.md

 ## Web Analytics

-The following Web analytics trackers have been integrated into the default page layout.
+The Matomo Web analytics tracker has been integrated into the default page layout.

-Each tracker is activated by specifying the appropriate parameters in the ArchivesSpace "AppConfig" object, for retrieval in the ERB templates.
+The tracker is activated by specifying the following parameters in the ArchivesSpace "AppConfig" object, for retrieval in the ERB templates.

-The parameters are optional, in that if they are not provided the corresponding tracker will not be added to the layout.
+If they are not provided the tracker will not be added to the layout.

-### Google Analytics

-* `AppConfig[:public_google_analytics_code]` - The Google Analytics tracking code

-### Matomo Analytics

 * `AppConfig[:matomo_analytics_url]` - The Matomo URL for the site
 * `AppConfig[:matomo_analytics_site_id]` - The Matomo site id